 The King’s University is a fully accredited and publically funded independent university in Edmonton, Alberta.
 The Leder School of Business offers a Bachelor of Commerce program with specializations in Accounting, Small Business & Entrepreneurship, Non-Profit Management & Social Entrepreneurship and Environmental Management.
 We are also adding “Sports Management” and “Computing Science Management” specializations in the fall of 2017.

-This program was established by RE/MAX of Western Canada to recognize the success and ongoing pursuits of Western Canadian students in regards to leadership and community contribution initiatives.
-Students can enter online at www.remax.ca > about RE/MAX > In the Community > Quest for Excellence.
+The Quest for Excellence program is a bursary program for grade 12 students in Western Canada.
+It was established by RE/MAX of Western Canada to recognize the success and ongoing pursuits of Western Canadian students in regards to leadership and community contribution initiatives.
+For more information, visit Remax.ca.

 Peter Elzinga Family Foundation Scholarship